BoyManWamen/RedditMemeBot/README.md

 [Praw Documentation](https://praw.readthedocs.io/en/stable/)

-Make sure to change ```"me_irl``` in the following lines of code to choose which subreddit you want to upload your memes to.
+Make sure to change ```me_irl``` in the following lines of code to choose which subreddit you want to upload your memes to.

 ```py
 reddit.subreddit("me_irl").submit_image("me_irl", f"./dataset/{randomword} meme/{file}")